MitchMedeiros/walk-forward-optimization-app/README.md

 ```shell
 pip3 install -r requirements.txt
 ```
-If this generates errors still then confirm that your Linux distro stores header files in a subdirectory of /usr.
+If this generates errors about ta-lib then confirm that your Linux distro stores header files in a subdirectory of /usr.
 If not, change `./configure --prefix=/appropriate_directory` in the earlier step.

-## Web Hosting on an Apache Server using WSGI:
+<h2>Web Hosting on an Apache Server using WSGI:</h2>

-**This section assumes you already have an Apache server setup and linked to a domain name.**
+This section assumes you already have an Apache server setup and linked to a domain name.

-With Apache installed you may still be missing important files for WSGI.
+Even with Apache installed, you may be missing important files for mod_wsgi.
 For Debian/Ubuntu run:

 ```shell
 sudo apt-get install apache2-dev